MaddiFurr/MPCSC/README.md

 # Maddi's Personal Computer Specification Checker (MPCSC)

 This Python script gathers comprehensive information about your computer system, including CPU, GPU, storage, memory, and network details, and presents it in a user-friendly format.
-It also generates a visually appealing image with graphs and charts summarizing the system diagnostics.

 ## Features